mdibaiee/mahdi.blog/snippets.md

 "Mark Rothko committed suicide by slashing the inside of his arms at the elbows with a double-edged razor blade.
 First folding Kleenex over one edge of the blade to keep from cutting his fingers"

 "Jacques Louis David's _Death of Socrates_ shows Plato seated at the scene in despair.
-In the _Phaedo_, Plato says he aws sick and not there."
+In the _Phaedo_, Plato says he was sick and not there."

 [Maya Lin](https://en.wikipedia.org/wiki/Maya_Lin?wprov=sfti1)